Rohullah098/assessment/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Libraries and Dependencies
+The project uses the following key dependencies:

+## Bootstrap 5.3.3: For UI styling and responsive design.
+Bootstrap utilities and components are integrated for creating elegant and modern interfaces.
+## TypeScript 5.6.2: Ensures strong typing and modern JavaScript features during development.
+## Reusable UI Components
+To ensure modularity and reusability, all UI components are created as standalone components.
+These components can be reused across multiple tasks and parts of the application.
+Each component encapsulates its styles, templates, and logic, adhering to Angular best practices.

+## Examples of Standalone Components
+Timeline Component: Used for displaying dynamic timelines with icons and text.
+Button Group Component: For grouped button interactions (e.g., icon selection).
+Form Components: For handling user input efficiently.

 ## Additional Resources